MaaniBeigy/DescObs/README.md

 ```r
 devtools::install_github('MaaniBeigy/DescObs')
 ```
-If you are an ubuntu user, you wil need `libgsl-dev` package:
+If you are an ubuntu user, you are going to need `libgsl-dev` package:
 `sudo apt install libgsl-dev`

 ```r